wbzyl/rack-codehighlighter/README.markdown

     sudo gem install wbzyl-rack-codehighlighter -s http://gems.github.com

-The middleware reads HTML produced by an application, where it looks for code blocks to highlight.
+The middleware looks for code blocks to be highlighted in HTML produced by application.
+For each block found it calls requested highlighter.
 Below we ask *coderay* to highlight all `pre` elements:

     use Rack::Codehighlighter, :coderay, :element => "pre", :pattern => /\A:::(\w+)\s*\n/

-The middleware uses the pattern to learn what language the code block contains, for example
+The middleware uses the *pattern* to learn what language the code block contains, for example

     <pre>:::ruby